Ex-Prime Minister David Cameron makes shock return to UK government as foreign secretary

 Cameron’s appointment came as a surprise to seasoned politics-watchers.
 It’s rare for a non-lawmaker to take a senior government post, and it has been decades since a former prime minister held a Cabinet job.

-The government said Cameron will be appointed to Parliament’s unelected upper chamber, the House of Lords.
+The government said Cameron was being appointed to Parliament’s unelected upper chamber, the House of Lords.
 The last foreign secretary to serve in the Lords, rather than the elected House of Commons, was Peter Carrington, who was part of Prime Minister Margaret Thatcher’s government in the 1980s.

+Cameron, 57, said Britain was “facing a daunting set of international challenges, including the war in Ukraine and the crisis in the Middle East.”

+“While I have been out of front-line politics for the last seven years, I hope that my experience — as Conservative leader for 11 years and prime minister for six — will assist me in helping the prime minister to meet these vital challenges,” he said in a statement.

-It marks the return to government of a leader brought down by Britain’s decision to leave the European Union.
+Cameron’s appointment brings back to government a leader brought down by Britain’s decision to leave the European Union.
 Cameron called the 2016 EU membership referendum, confident the country would vote to stay in the bloc.
 He resigned the day after voters opted to leave.

+Prominent right-wing lawmaker Jacob Rees-Mogg said sacking Braverman was “a mistake, because Suella understood what the British voter thought and was trying to do something about it.”

-Braverman’s exit was less surprising.
-Sunak had been under growing pressure to fire Braverman — a hard-liner popular with the authoritarian wing of the governing Conservative Party — from one of the most senior jobs in government, responsible for handling immigration and policing.
+Sunak had been under growing pressure to fire Braverman — a hard-liner popular with the party’s authoritarian wing — from one of the most senior jobs in government, responsible for handling immigration and policing.

 In a highly unusual attack on the police last week, Braverman said London’s police force was ignoring lawbreaking by “pro-Palestinian mobs.”
 She described demonstrators calling for a cease-fire in Gaza as “hate marchers.”